ngchub/Google-Cloud-Workshops/Generative-AI/Vertex-AI-Search/Introduction.md

    -
 ![chrome-capture-2023-9-26 (1)](https://github.com/ngchub/Google-Cloud-Workshops/assets/28653377/9868829c-0d6f-45b1-8d17-3f2e473351be)

-## What is the difference og Gen AI?
+## What is the difference of Gen AI?

 Machine learning or predictive AI are the most classical models which are trained on historical data to classify or make predictions on similar data for example you would train a vision model to identify whether the animal is a cat by providing a data set of images labeled as cats or other animals then when you provide a new image the predictive model will be able to tell you whether it is a cat.